OpenLiberty/ci.docker/docs/liberty-server-customization.md

 RUN configure.sh
 ```
+Running this container will produce output similar to:
 ```
 Launching liberty1 (Open Liberty 23.0.0.5/wlp-1.0.77.cl230520230514-1901) on Eclipse OpenJ9 VM, version 1.8.0_362-b09 (en_US)
 [AUDIT   ] CWWKE0001I: The server liberty1 has been launched.